CELPIP or IELTS for Canada: Which test should I take?

 Do you face more challenges in writing or speaking?

 This is probably the most important question as students often find reaching their target in IELTS writing most difficult.
 In our experience, the CELPIP writing test is slightly easier than that of IELTS.
 However, the difference seems to be quite small, and students often seem to attain lower band scores in the CELPIP speaking test.
-If writing is your main challenge, and your spelling is less than perfect IELTS might be the best choice.
+If writing is your main challenge, and your spelling is less than perfect CELPIP might be the best choice.
 On the other hand, if you struggle with both writing and speaking you may wish to stick to IELTS due to the immense amount of material available.
+You can do IELTS preparation course in Dubai to make yourself perfect for IELTS exam.